In this review, I take an in-depth look at the X-Carve CNC from Inventables.

 Here are some instructions on how to go about configuring the laser module on X-Carve- Laser Engraving with Easel.

 Next, I look at the most important accessories for the X-Carve.
-If you are choosing to build your kit, then this information would come handy.
+If you are choosing to build your kit, then this information would come in handy.

 Dust Collection and Dust Shoe